A lot or a little?

-When Sofia steps out of her community into one very alien to her -- a mostly white Protestant boarding school -- she neither loses touch with her home and culture nor feels an outsider in her new setting.
+When Sofia steps out of her community into one very alien to her -- a mostly white Protestant boarding school -- she neither loses touch with her home and culture nor feels like an outsider in her new setting.
 While she faces some prejudice in her new school, she also finds support, close friends, and a superb education while remaining true to herself.
 This is a lovely, moving, warmhearted story that lingers long after the last page.

 Families can talk about some of the book's secondary themes such as the importance of education, maintaining ties to home and friends, and the centrality of family.

+In this ever-changing world, should we hold on to culture and tradition?
 What do they do for us, and why are they important?

 Top advice and articles